jguardado39/A-Kata-A-Day/Java/README.md

 3. Find the First Non-Consercutive Number
 4. Get the Middle Character
 5. Hours to Seconds
+6. Is This A Triangle?
-5. Multiples of 3 and 5
+7. Multiples of 3 and 5
-6. Multiply
+8. Multiply
-7. Replace All Dots
+9. Replace All Dots
-8. Triangular Treasure
+10. Triangular Treasure
-9. Validate Credit Card Number
+11. Validate Credit Card Number